WHAT IS A SKIN ULCER?

 SIGNS AND SYMPTOMS

 Ulcers usually look red, with raised inflamed margins.
 There may be leakage of fluid (exudate or discharge), which can be clear and watery (serous), stained with blood (serosanguineous), or filled with pus when infected (purulent).
-If there is dead tissue lying in the ulcer (eschar), it may show a blackish-brown colour.
+If there is dead tissue lying in the ulcer (eschar), it may show a blackish-brown color.
 Pus and dead tissue can also cause a bad smell.
 The surrounding skin usually shows swelling and discoloration.
 The symptoms are typically pain, and skin irritation.

 Arterial ulcers and neuropathic ulcers are usually deep and well punched out.
 In arterial ulcers, the skin feels cool, and pulsation of the arteries in the vicinity may be absent.
 Neuropathic ulcers can be painless due to damage of the nerves and the absence of sensations.
-Venous and pressure ulcers are shallow with inflamed, swollen irregular margins.
+Venous and pressure ulcers are shallow with swollen irregular margins.

 Diagnosis is usually made visually.
 Blood or imaging tests may be advised in some cases, to investigate the underlying cause.